We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 - keeping you informed through regular newsletters, our website and other communications.

-In most cases your Title Deeds will require your property factor to arrange your buildings insurance.
+In most cases your Title Deeds will require your property factor to arrange buildings insurance for all the properties in your block, including the common parts.
 This is designed to protect everyone’s interests and means your block is always fully covered in the event of an insured act such as fire or storm damage.

 We take our responsibility to arrange buildings insurance very seriously and are regulated by the Financial Conduct Authority to do this.

-We write to you every year showing details of your cover and what is not covered, your annual premium (paid quarterly and detailed on your common charge bills), any policy excess and details of the insurance provider.
-We will also tell you the rebuild value.
-Under our current insurance arrangements this is blanket cover per property up to a rebuild value of £400,000 for most properties.
+Every year we will send you details of your cover and what is not covered, a policy schedule showing your annual premium (paid quarterly and detailed on your common charge bills), any policy excess and details of the insurance provider.
+We will also tell you the maximum amount you can claim.

 To ensure peace of mind for all our customers your property will remain fully insured even if your neighbours default on a payment, as we guarantee to pay the insurer for all properties every month.
 We take any necessary action to recover any outstanding payments for this service from individual customers.
 You’ll find more details in our Debt Recovery Procedure.

-Your policy booklet gives more information on your buildings insurance and how to make a claim.
+Your policy booklet gives more information on your buildings insurance.
 If you can’t find it, just get in touch and we can email or post a copy to you.

-YourPlace receives commission from our insurance provider which helps to cover the cost of administering the policy as well as debt recovery.
+YourPlace receives commission from our insurance provider which helps to cover the cost of administering the policy, liaising with the insurer, ensuring the policy is performing well and the claims process is efficient, as well as debt recovery.
 Our commission for buildings insurance is 15.2%.

 We also have a profit sharing arrangement with our buildings insurance provider.
 This means we receive a payment if there is money left over as a result of a low number of claims.
 If the level of claims is high, there may be no payment.